Chauri Chaura Express: Traction

-As the route is now fully electrified, a Kanpur-based WAP-7 hauls the train for its entire journey.
-Earlier it used to be hauled by a Diesel Locomotive.
+As the route is now fully electrified, a Kanpur Loco Shed-based WAP-7 electric locomotive hauls the train for its entire journey.

 Operation

 The 15003 Kanpur Anwarganj–Gorakhpur Chauri Chaura Express runs from Kanpur Anwarganj on a daily basis reaching Gorakhpur Junction the next day.

 The 15004 Gorakhpur–Kanpur Anwarganj Chauri Chaura Express runs from Gorakhpur Junction on a daily basis reaching Kanpur Anwarganj the next day.